Jan Bang: Career

 Henriksen/Bang/Westerhus/Zach at the 2014 Vossajazz.

 Bang played with Erik Honoré in "Woodlands" (EP, 1988), and they have released two albums (2000, 2001).
 He has also contributed to albums with Bertine Zetlitz, Bel Canto, and has written music for the film Ballen i øyet (2000).
 In recent years he has played with Dhafer Youssef, and in 2004 he received the Gammleng Award i klassen studio, and together with musician colleague, Erik Honoré, he initiated "Punktfestivalen" in 2005.

-He is one of Norway's most accomplished and influential producers and the epithet electronics guru has stayed with him for a long time and with good reason.
-Bang is the kind of musical innovator and bridge-builder who consistently manages to balance progressive thinking with popular appeal.
-He is always looking for ways of moving music and people forward, and by creating new meeting places and musical intersections he is the kind of person who makes events like "Scene Norway" possible.
-In addition to hosting "Punkt", Bang will also contribute to the opening concert where he will perform with one of his many musical collaborators, the celebrated Norwegian trumpet player Arve Henriksen.
+Jan Bang is regarded as an influential Norwegian music producer, often associated with electronic music production.
+Bang is a musical innovator and bridge-builder who balances progressive thinking with popular appeal.
+He has sought ways of developing music and audiences, and by creating new meeting places and musical intersections, he has contributed to events such as “Scene Norway.”
+In addition to hosting “Punkt,” Bang has participated in performances at the festival, including the opening concert, where he has appeared alongside collaborators such as Arve Henriksen.

 John Kelman of the All About Jazz magazine, recognized Jason Moran & Jan Bang at the Moldejazz and Arve Henriksen/Jan Bang Double CD Release Show at the Punkt Festival, Kristiansand, Norway, September 2013, as one of his 25 "Best Live Shows of 2013".

 Bang has also appeared live at Music Tech Fest Berlin in 2016 with Mercury nominee Eska, Grammy winner Simon Goff on violin and Andy Smith aka Drew Five on bass and additional samples, in a unique one-off improvised performance.